Impact Furniture Logo

 When it comes to colours, embrace exuberance.
 Earthy natural tones for backdrop colours (browns, greys, greens) combined with zanier and brighter tones (oranges, purples, blues).
 You can introduce brighter tones very simply via curtains, rugs, throws or cushions – combine colourful patterned materials with natural hues!

 This is a great way to reuse old throws or cushions relegated to the loft and use them to get a Boho style living room!
-Whether holiday souvenirs or left-overs from student digs; combine with a practical sofabed, some bold art and house plants and your there.
-Repurposing is the final strand of Boho style.
+Whether holiday souvenirs or left-overs from student digs; combine with a side lift ottoman bed, some bold art and house plants and your there.
+Repurposing is the final strand of Boho style, add Boho furniture pieces and mix old and new.

 So now we have considered what Boho is (and isn’t) here are some Boho style Do’s and Don’ts